bd452/Link/README.md

  ## Modify properties of properties while declaring an instance
  For some types, there are designated mutators to change properties of members within your declaration

- For example, a Button's label can be accessed using a closure in the constructor with `Button.withTitleLabel` for finer-grained access, or to change properties that aren't included in Propel
+ For example, a Button's label can be accessed using a closure in the constructor with `Button.withTitleLabel` for finer-grained access, or to change properties that aren't included in Link

  **Ex:**
  ```swift